ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-The sender of the filled sell order exchanged 5marscoin for 25 venuscoin
-vouchers.

-25 vouchers is a product of the amount of the sell order (5marscoin) and price
-of the buy order (5venuscoin):
+The sender of the filled sell order traded 5 `marscoin` for 25 `venuscoin` tokens.
+This means that the amount of the sell order (5 `marscoin`) was multiplied by the price of the buy order (5 `venuscoin`) to determine the value of the exchange.
+In this case, the value of the exchange was 25 `venuscoin` vouchers.

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.mars)